manfromanotherland/directory-index-ui/README.md

 - Responsive
 - Sort by name or modification date
 - Show/hide hidden files
-- Favicon
+- Favicons

 ## Collaborating

-If you have any suggestions, please create an [issue](localhost/issues) or fork the project and submit your pull request.
+If you have any suggestions, please create an [issue](https://github.com/edmundojr/localhost/issues) or fork the project and submit your pull request.

 ## Acknowledge